zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 * Zone: nsec3param-mismatches-apex-1.dnssec10.xa
-  * The owner name of the NSEC3PARAM record in response to the NSEC3PARAM query is errouneous and does not match apex.
+  * The owner name of the NSEC3PARAM record in response to the NSEC3PARAM query is erroneous and does not match apex.
     * The owner name is `sub.nsec3param-mismatches-apex-1.dnssec10.xa` instead of expected `nsec3param-mismatches-apex-1.dnssec10.xa`.